WhichBrowser/Parser-PHP/CONTRIBUTING.md

 vendor/bin/phpunit
 ```

 The data for the analyser can be found in the `tests/data/` directories.
-These are Yaml files containing an for every single test that is executed.
+These are Yaml files containing an entry for every single test that is executed.
 Currently these directories contain over 2500 different tests resulting in almost 90% code coverage.
 Every entries contains a number of keys, which represent the different parameters of the Parser object and an extra key which contains the result.
 If you add a new test, you should not provide the result yourself, but instead just provide the parameters and let the testing framework generate the result.

 A very simple test entry looks like this: